willking98/dce-cams/README.md

 - [Acknowledgments](#acknowledgments)

 ## **Overview**
-The survey is designed to explore climbers' preferences for camming devices, focusing on trade-offs between:
+The survey is designed to explore climbers' preferences for camming devices, exploring on trade-offs between:
 - **Price**: Cost of the device.
 - **Brand**: Manufacturer of the device.
 - **Condition**: New or used.
 - **Delivery Time**: Time required for delivery.

-Participants complete a series of choice tasks where they select their preferred option from two or more alternatives.
+Participants complete a series of choice tasks where they select their preferred option from three alternatives.

 ## **Features**
 - **Dynamic survey generation** using Quarto and R.
 - Customizable DCE design to adjust the attributes and levels.
 - Hosted survey using **ShinyApps.io** for easy deployment.
-- Data collection saved in `.csv` format for analysis.
+- As this is a demo, no data is collected.

 ## **Project Structure**